cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 This can be done through a secure process, such as visiting a CA office in person.
 The CA then issues a certificate that links the user's identity with their public key.

-This system ensures that any public key or certificate disseminated over the Internet is reliably associated with a particular individual or entity.
+This system ensures that any public key or certificate disseminated over the internet is reliably associated with a particular individual or entity.
 Such a mechanism enhances security, making it difficult for imposters to masquerade as legitimate users, thereby bolstering the trustworthiness and integrity of online communications and transactions.

 a user's public key is distributed via a digital certificate, which is a key component of the PKI.